Community detection in complex networks via node similarity, graph representation learning, and hierarchical clustering: Graph models

 Another issue with the above definitions of cluster density is that we calculate them only relative to the observed network $G$.
 If $G$ is heterogeneous, it becomes difficult to precisely define the requirements for a subgraph to be a community.
 For example, we would require a community to have an extremely high density if it lies in a densely connected region of $G$, but we would accept a subgraph with a lower density in a sparse region in $G$.
 Such differences could lead to problems with proper task definition and unreliable results.
 On the other hand, we know that the Erdős–Rényi (ER) model~\cite{er} should not contain communities, as the edges are positioned randomly with equal probabilities.
 Based on that fact, Newman and Girvan introduced a concept of \textit{modularity}~\cite{newmanGirvanModularity}.

 \begin{definition} Let $G = (V, E)$ and let us assume that we have partitioned $G$ into clusters and let $A$ be its adjacency matrix.
 Let $\tilde{G}$ be a \textit{null model}, i.e., a graph that is structurally similar to $G$ but does not contain communities.
 Let $\tilde{A}_{i, j} $ be the expected number of edges between $i, j$ in $\tilde{G}$ and let $C_i$ denote the cluster in $G$ containing the vertex $i$.
-Then, we define a partition quality function called \textit{modularity} as:
+Then, denoting the Kronecker delta with $\delta$, we define a partition quality function called \textit{modularity} as: